marcusplech/anifinder/README.md

 ## Issues

 Now, I must say if there's one thing that I think I could have done better is the overall design pattern.
-Needless to say, I've done it from the absolute ground up, so there was always the possbility of committing some crimes in this regard.
+Needless to say, I've done it from the absolute ground up, so there was always the possibility of committing some crimes in this regard.
 Also, I should point that the requests are not 100% optimal, it could've been way better perfomance wise (for example, I did a bit more requests when you load the Home Page than you'd actually need and already stored it in the Redux for later use, but this is not a very scalable code practice).